[Updated April 4]

 With the COVID Level 4 alert being activated at 11:59pm on March 25, there are a number of questions around fishing/boating, and whether these are permitted activities during the lock-down.

 We should only be leaving our homes for essential trips, such as purchasing food and supplies such as medicines.
 "You only go out in your vehicle if you need to go and get essential food supplies, essential medical supplies or medical treatment.
 Otherwise, please stay at home," Police Commissioner Mike Bush said earlier today.
 All state-owned boat ramps have also been closed.
+The Ministry of Health further reiterated the ban on fishing on April 4 with the issuing of a Health Notice, outlining that recreation and exercise does not any water-based exercises or other activities that may expose participants to danger or may require search and rescue services.

 All official updates regarding the national COVID19 alert system and national lockdown can be found at www.covid19.govt.nz